alliecaton/nyt_bestsellers_CLI/README.md

     $ gem install nyt_cli

+Navigate to the gem and run:

+    $ ./bin/nyt-books
 ## Usage

 Use NytCLI to retrieve information about fiction books on the New York Times Bestsellers list for a given date!